 Transfers to and from the airport can be quite stressful for some.
 The key to avoiding stress is preparation.

 To get to the airport on time for your departure to Barcelona, you can opt for the easiest way to get there without relying on anyone else: by driving there.
 If this is the case, the most important point thing you need to have done is to have reserved your parking space well in advance.
+Via Flying and Parking you can easily compare long-term parking from the airport and reserve the desired parking space directly.
 It would be a waste to spend so much of your budget on a parking space because you left it too late to get a good deal.

 Airports are also easy to access via public transport.
 However, how do you know which bus, metro or tram to take, which directions and which tickets and at what rates?
 To avoid surprises, find out before you go.
 You will find information quite easily on the airport website.
 In order not to spend more than necessary, it is beneficial to avoid the official shuttles and to utilise the cheaper public transport that perhaps takes a little longer, but are often noticeably cheaper.